 Apple Podcasts Spotify RadioPublic Libsyn

-In this conversation, Temi talks to us about neuroscience, corporate control, and how futures of AI technologies relate to histories of racism and colonialism.
+In this conversation, Suyi talks to us about godpunk, Stranger Things, and how to support African and other marginalized writers...

 In this special episode of Griots & Galaxies, Yvette interviews her cohost, editor and author Chinelo Onwualu.
 Chinelo shares with us her experiences as cofounder of Omenana and a forerunner in African speculative fiction...